 Examples

-1) Suppose ds_1 is a multi-measure Dataset, where M1 is a numeric Measure Component and M2 is a string Measure Component, let ds_2 be a mono-measure Dataset with a single Measure Component M1. ds_1 and ds_2 have the same Identifier Components.
+1) Suppose ds_1 is a multi-measure Dataset, where M1 is a numeric Measure Component and M2 is a string Measure Component, let ds_2 be a mono-measure Dataset with a single Measure Component M1# ds_1 and ds_2 have the same Identifier Components.
 Let us supposed the sum ds_1 + ds_2 is desired.

-The following syntax: ds_1.M1 + ds_2 represents the resulting Dataset.
+The following syntax: ds_1#M1 + ds_2 represents the resulting Dataset.
 In this notation ds_1 is temporarily considered mono-measure

-2) Suppose the comparison operator (“=”) needs to be applied on the Component COUNTRY of the Dataset ds_1.
+2) Suppose the comparison operator (“=”) needs to be applied on the Component COUNTRY of the Dataset ds_1#

 In this expression:

-ds_2 := ds_1.COUNTRY=”Luxembourg”
+ds_2 := ds_1#COUNTRY=”Luxembourg”

 the membership operator specifies that the Identifier Component COUNTRY is temporarily considered as the only Measure Component to be used in the comparison.